 The next chapter of Katie’s Para-Equestrian journey began in 2017 as Katie entered international level competition.
 Taking this next step in stride, Katie’s success continued.
 She had the honor of representing Team USA in all four Nation’s Cup competitions, bringing home Gold for the United States.
 She finished the year again at the top of the United States Dressage Federation’s Grade V Para-equestrian standings, and also became ranked the #3 in the world on the FEI Para-Dressage Grade V World Rankings List!
 Having such an outstanding relationship with her new dance partner, Katie and her husband also had the opportunity to purchase the kind and talented Royal Dancer at the end of this competition year!

 Katie’s training and competition schedule have been well planned out and they are looking forward to another very successful competition year in 2018.
 In addition to Royal Dancer, she is also campaigning Diesel, a 15 year old Oldenburg gelding.
-Katie and Diesel has seen much success in their short time together and have their sights set on the 2018 World Equestrian Games.
-They will be training with International Grand Prix Dressage Competitor and Trainer, Catherine Haddad Staller.
+In less than five months together, Katie and Diesel were name to the USEF Para-Dressage Short List for the 2018 World Equestrian Games.
+Katie and Diesel have an incredible support team, including her coach, International Grand Prix Dressage Competitor and Trainer, Catherine Haddad Staller.

 The path to greatness starts with a dream and becomes reality through hard work, dedication, and the support of a great team.
-Katie is excited and ready for whatever challenges come her way as she continues her journey to be a part of Team USA, representing her country at the 2016 World Equestrian Games and 2020 Paralympic Games.
+Katie is excited and ready for whatever challenges come her way as she continues her journey to becoming part of Team USA.